LPCC Supervised Professional Practice

 If you have supervision yet to complete, and you are applying by the general application method, your supervision must comply with the requirements of Minnesota Statutes section 148B.5301, subdivision 2.
 You should use the LPCC Supervision Contract (see the LPCC Application and Other Forms webpage) to ensure that any supervision you are completing complies with the supervision requirements.

 If you have supervision yet to complete, and you are applying by the conversion application method, your supervision must comply with the requirements of Minnesota Statutes section 148B.5301, subdivision 4(a)(8).
-It is recommended that you use the LPCC Supervision Contract (see the LPC and LPCC Misc Forms Page) to ensure that supervision you are completing is appropriate for licensure purposes.
+It is recommended that you use the LPCC Supervision Contract to ensure that supervision you are completing is appropriate for licensure purposes.

 Who Can Supervise Me?